jeremytammik/tbc/a/1964_pick_sym_del_estorage.md

 It is for Windows Forms, but same approach would be used for WPF.

-Many thanks to Richgard for the important and fundamental advice.
+Many thanks to Richard for the important fundamental advice.

 ####<a name="5"></a> Feedback is Always a Great Gift